Trustroots/trustroots/INSTALL-DOCKER.md

 docker-compose up
 ```

-On OSX you need to run this inside _Docker Terminal_.

 This will take a while.
 Good news is you just have to sit back and let it do it's magic.